Ensuring the Termination of EqSat over a Terminating Term Rewriting System

 This is sound and always terminates, because the term rewriting system produced by an E-graph is canonical—meaning every term will have exactly one normal form and term rewriting always terminates.

 Because of this, associative rules do not terminate in EqSat in general.
-To show this, suppose otherwise it is terminating, given a set of ground identities \(E\), we run the congruence closure algorithm over \(E\) to get E-graph, and run both directions of the associativity.
+Otherwise, given a set of ground identities \(E\), we can run the congruence closure algorithm over \(E\) to get an E-graph, and run EqSat with associativity rules.
 When it reaches the fixed point and terminates, this gives us a way to decide ground associative theories, which is a contradiction to the fact that such theories are not decidable.

 To better understand why associativity does not terminate in EqSat, here is an example: suppose \(\cdot\) is associative and satisfy the ground identity \(0\cdot a\approx 0\) for constants \(0,a\).
 Now suppose we orient this identity into rewrite rule \(0\cdot a\rightarrow 0\) while having the associative rule \((x\cdot y)\cdot z\rightarrow x\cdot(y\cdot z)\).
 This is a terminating term-rewriting system (although not confluent, because the term \((0\cdot a)\cdot a\) has two normal forms \(0\) and \(0\cdot(a\cdot a)\)).